ebelenwaf/raspberry_prov/README.md

 * To compile the sample `temperature` program, use the command 'make' in `samples/temperature` and to clean the directory, usually before compiling a new version, use the command 'make clean'.
 The 'make' command generates the stream file contained in the ctf folder.
 This file contains events trace from the sample application.

-* To convert trace events contained in the stream file to human readable PROV-DM format, run the python script `babel_trace_2.py` located in the babelt_work folder.
-This generates a json file `output.json` containing the provenance conversion.
+* To convert trace events contained in the stream file to human readable PROV-DM format, run the python script `babel_trace_2.py` located in the babelt_work folder, passing as argument the path to a directory containing the metadata file and 1 or more trace (stream) files. *Note: babeltrace will return an error if any other files are found.* This generates a json file `output.json` containing the provenance conversion.

 * To store PROV-DM file in the neo4j database, run python script `tester.py` contained in babelt_work folder.
 This also produces a pdf file `output.pdf` containing the provenance representation.